 Fill the tooth.

 This is what we will do.
-(I distribute to children a drawing of a tooth, there is caries on it).
+(I hand out a drawing of a tooth to the children; it has caries on it).

 Let's clean the hole.
-(Children erase traces from a simple pencil with an eraser).
+(Children use an eraser to erase marks made by a simple pencil).

-Then we will seal.
-(Children paint over the hole with a colored pencil).
+Then we'll seal it.
+(Children color the hole with a colored pencil).

-Well, when you have healed a tooth, how do you think he will smile now?
+Well, now that you have healed your tooth, do you think it will smile now?

-And the last task that remains for us to complete is the one that the sad tooth asked us about in the letter.
-We will draw beautiful cheerful smiles on your cured teeth.
-And then we'll send him your drawings.
+And the last task that remains for us to complete is the one that the sad little tooth asked us about in a letter.
+We will paint beautiful, cheerful smiles on your treated teeth.
+And then we’ll send him your drawings.

 (CHILDREN DRAW)